Juraci/swamp/README.md

 ## How it works?

-It uses capybara to visit the URL and it looks for patterns like:
+It uses capybara to fireup the browser and visit the target URL then it looks for patterns like:

 * Buttons
 * Fields